Tunnelsats/tunnelsats/README.md

 ## Deep Dive: ##

-What is the `setup.sh` script doing in detail?
+What is the `setupv2.sh` script doing in detail?

 1) Checking if required components are already installed and if not, installing them.
 These are: `cgroup-tools` (for split-tunneling Tor), `nftables` (VPN rules) and `wireguard` (VPN software).

-2) Checking if `tunnelsats.conf` exists in current directory (must be the same directory where setup script is located).
+2) Checking if `tunnelsatsv2.conf` exists in current directory (must be the same directory where setup script is located).

 3) Setting up "split-tunneling" to exclude Tor from VPN usage as systemd service to run after Tor (re)starts.

 4) Enabling and starting required systemd services (wg-quick@.service, splitting.service).

-5) Setting ufw port rules (if installed) to open up the VPN provided forwarded port.

-6) Adding nftables ruleset to client system to enable kill-switching and prevent DNS leakage.
+5) Adding nftables ruleset to client system to enable kill-switching and prevent DNS leakage.

 <br/>